radekzz/event-attendees/README.md

 # React - Redux - Typescript - Firebase example app

-Attendee app to add & remove attendees in event.
+Attendee project to add & remove attendees in event.
 This is a practice example of using React, Redux, Typescript and Firebase real-time database (read, write, remove).

 # Run project